praat/praat/README.md

 install Cygwin on that computer, and under Cygwin install the Devel packages mingw64-x86_64-gcc-g++ (for 64-bit targets) and/or mingw64-i686-gcc-g++ (for 32-bit targets).
+For compiling with `make` install the make package (The GNU version of the 'make' utility).
-Move the Praat sources directory somewhere in your `/home/yourname` tree, e.g. as `/home/yourname/praats` and/or `/home/yourname/praats32`;
+Move the Praat sources directory somewhere in your `/home/yourname` tree (under Cygwin installation directory), e.g. as `/home/yourname/praats` and/or `/home/yourname/praats32`;
 the folders `fon` and `sys` should be visible within these folders.
 If you want to build Praat's 64-bit edition, type